InfinityAlgo-Academy/LightHouse/readme.md

   --only-categories              Only run the specified categories.
 Available categories: accessibility, best-practices, performance, pwa, seo  [array]
-  --skip-audits                  Run everything except these audits  [array] --budget-path                  The path to the budget.json file for LightWallet.  [string]
+  --skip-audits                  Run everything except these audits  [array] --budget-path                  The path to the budget.json file for LightWallet.  [string] --disable-full-page-screenshot Disables collection of the full page screenshot, which can be quite large  [boolean]

 Output:
   --output       Reporter for the results, supports multiple values. choices: "json", "html", "csv"  [array] [default: ["html"]]